Nguyễn Ánh 9: Personal life

-Nguyen Anh 9 was a Roman Catholic with his Christian name being Jerome.
-His wife's name is Ngoc Han.
+His wife's name was Ngọc Hân.
 She was a dancer whom he knew when working at Anh Vu discothèque.
-They got married in 1965 after he had his mother beg his father to let him return home as well as getting married.
-Before that, his father had evicted him from their house seeing his determination to pursue his music career.
-Nguyen Anh 9 and Ngoc Han have two sons, the songwriter Nguyen Quang and Nguyen Dinh Quang Anh, both of whom pursue a music career.
+They wed in 1965 after he had his mother beg his father to let him return home.
+His father had evicted him from their home due to Nguyễn Ánh 9's determination to pursue a music career.
+The couple had two sons: Nguyen Quang and Nguyen Dinh Quang Anh, both of whom pursued careers in music.

 Death

-After bearing pneumonia and heart failure for a long time, he went into a coma and died at Ho Chi Minh City University of Medicine and Pharmacy Hospital at 14:00 April 14, 2016, aged 76.
-Before that, Nguyen Anh 9 was hospitalized as an emergency at Hoan My Hospital on March 20, 2016 when he showed signs of asphyxia and tiredness.
+After suffering from pneumonia and heart failure for a long time, he went into a coma and died at Ho Chi Minh City Medicine and Pharmacy University on 14 April 2016, aged 76.

+Previously, he had been hospitalized at a Ho Chi Minh City hospital, Bệnh viện Đa Khoa Hoàn Mỹ Sài Gòn, on 20 March 2016 after showing signs of asphyxia and fatigue.